awsdocs/amazon-s3-developer-guide/doc_source/using-s3-access-logs-to-identify-requests.md

 # Using Amazon S3 access logs to identify requests<a name="using-s3-access-logs-to-identify-requests"></a>

- You can identify Amazon S3 requests using Amazon S3 access logs\.
+You can identify Amazon S3 requests with Amazon S3 access logs\.

 **Note**
 We recommend that you use AWS CloudTrail data events instead of Amazon S3 access logs\.
 CloudTrail data events are easier to set up and contain more information\.
 For more information, see [ Using AWS CloudTrail to identify Amazon S3 requests](cloudtrail-request-identification.md)\.